Somb10/-SML5202-2021-Final/page2.md

 <h1>Basics</h1>
-<h1 style="background-color:#ffffff;">Hello World</h1><p>I bet you did not know that German and English are in the same language family.This is great news as it means there are a lot of similiarities.
+<p>I bet you did not know that German and English are in the same language family.This is great news as it means there are a lot of similiarities.
 Welcome aboard the German Course!</p>

  <h1>Capitals</h1>
 <p>In German names and words at the start of sentences are capitalised.
 In German, all nouns are capitalised.</p>